 Lastly, he must feel the subtle bonding emotions, such as those between mother and son.
 These bonding emotions complete the experience of love.

-It is easy to utter “I love you“, but to actually experience that is a different matter.
+It is easy to utter “I love you“, but to experience that is a different matter.
 It is easy to come to one’s mother for food, directions and protection, but to experience her as a nurturing provider is a different matter.
-It is easy to perform the social rituals such as giving presents, but experience their essence is a different matter.
-Thereby, I ask readers to read beyond words and surface appearances, so as to see the true love of autism.
+It is easy to perform social rituals such as giving presents, but experience their essence is a different matter.
+Thereby, I ask readers to read beyond words and surface appearances to see the true love of autism.